Yep. Lymphedema is breast cancer’s booby prize.

 As you probably know, March is Lymphedema Awareness Month.
 For the past few years, I have shared guest posts from some amazing women who have been diagnosed with this still too often under-discussed, potential side effect from breast cancer treatment.
-It’s so important for everyone to better understand this life-altering condition called lymphedema, which sometimes develops after treatment for other kinds of cancer as well.

 This year, it’s my pleasure to feature a guest post from my friend and fellow blogger, Carrie Ellman-Larsen.
 Carrie was diagnosed with breast cancer in 2014 and shortly thereafter, lymphedema.
 Thank you for sharing some of your story with us, Carrie.
 To read more, please visit Carrie’s blog, My Little Bs Have the Big C: A breast cancer blog for young women.

 Nothing can be worse than cancer, you say to yourself.